Study

 Select a resource above

-12 Therefore lift your drooping hands and strengthen your weak knees, 13and make straight paths for your feet, so that what is lame may not be put out of joint, but rather be healed.
+12 Therefore, strengthen your feeble arms and weak knees.
+13 “Make level paths for your feet,” Prov.
+4:26 so that the lame may not be disabled, but rather healed.

 24. And to Jesus the Mediator, etc. He adds this in the last place, because it is he alone through whom the Father is reconciled to us, and who renders his face serene and lovely to us, so that we may come to him without fear.
 At the same time he shows how Christ becomes our Mediator, even through his own blood, which after the Hebrew mode of speaking he calls the blood of sprinkling, which means sprinkled blood; for as it was once for all shed to make an atonement for us, so our souls must be now cleansed by it through faith.
 At the same time the Apostle alludes to the ancient rite of the Law, which has been before mentioned.